-The Division of Aging Services was created to promote efficient and effective operations consistent with fulfilling the statutory duties and administrative functions as funded under the OAA of 1965.
+The NDDHS was created in 1981 (S.L.
+1981, Ch.
+486) and consists of multiple state agencies and divisions merged for administrative purposes.
+The Division of Aging Services was created in 1981 to promote efficient and effective operations consistent with fulfilling the statutory duties and administrative functions as funded under the OAA of 1965.
 All divisions within DHS work together, along with other state agencies, LTC facilities, and community partners to ensure development of a continuum of care.

 In the 2021 Legislative Session, lawmakers passed House Bill No. 1247, requiring NDDHS and NDDoH to become one department called the ND Department of Health and Human Services (DHHS), effective September 1, 2022.
-This integration will not affect the responsibilities Aging Services has for the development, coordination and administration of all the State activities and requirements related to the purpose of the Act.
-This merger will help strengthen and enhance collaboration between the agencies' teams, and most importantly, will deliver programs and services more efficiently and effectively to older individuals in ND.
+This integration will help strengthen and enhance collaboration between the agencies' teams, and most importantly, will deliver programs and services more efficiently and effectively to older individuals in ND.